 in writing, using the booking forms provided on the TSO website; or

-through the distribution platform, where Network Users are required to enter into a contract for access to the distribution platform and to obtain their login data in order to use the distribution platform.
+through the allocation platform, where Network Users are required to enter into a contract for access to the allocation platform and to obtain their login data in order to use the allocation platform.

+The capacity of the interconnection point of the Lithuanian and Polish transmission systems shall be allocated on the GSA Capacity booking platform (GSA Platform), in accordance with the provisions of paragraph 54 of the Access Rules.

+For all other entry and exit points other than the Santaka Point, capacity shall be allocated in the ETSS.

+In the event of a malfunction of the ETSS or the Allocation Platform, the TSO shall immediately inform the Network Users of the malfunction, and all procedures until the malfunction of the ETSS or the Allocation Platform has been eliminated shall be carried out in writing (by email) and/or in accordance with the Allocation Platform Rules.

+Network Users shall book capacities in accordance with the following principles:

 capacity bookings must be made only during the set booking period (in accordance with paragraphs 51 and 52);